Living out the Gospel of Christ is what we are about.

 We partner with local believers to develop Biblical resources for use within the church, and for evangelism to the many diverse people groups within Myanmar.
 Our latest big project has been producing The Jesus Storybook Bible in the Burmese language.
 We are passionate about seeing the news of Jesus made accessible to all people, across racial, political, and socioeconomic divides.
 To that end, we live and raise our children in the midst of a diverse local community, sharing our lives and our hope with our neighbors at every opportunity.

-I’ve spent the last seven years living in Myanmar.
+I’ve lived in Myanmar since 2006.
 I’ve learned new languages, cultural norms, and that nothing can stop the Gospel.
 Jesus is relentless in his pursuit of us.

-I grew up in the big city (Seattle), then the sticks (Chehalis) and studied (I use the term in its loosest sense) Computer stuff in Bellingham.
+I grew up in the big city (Seattle), then the sticks (Chehalis) and studied Computer stuff in Bellingham.

 After graduation, I got hooked up with some wild-eyed folks who shipped me off to Myanmar for the sake of the Gospel.
 After a few years, I realized that discipleship isn’t a two-year project and time is required to teach others what it means to follow Jesus and be lead by his spirit.